mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 -  clear all Connection Pools in the child process
 -  closing all Connections in the child-process.

-Drivers that support forking MUST document that connections to an Endpoint are not fork-safe, and document the proper way to ResetAfterFork in the driver.
+Drivers that support forking MUST document that Connections to an Endpoint are not fork-safe, and document the proper way to ResetAfterFork in the driver.

 Drivers MAY aggressively ResetAfterFork if the driver detects it has been forked.